 There are many ways to “fall” for felines.
 First, if you care for an outdoor cat that is not spayed or neutered, contact ADLA’s Spay Neuter Hotline to make an appointment.
 Visit the ADLA Outdoor Cats page for more info and to request an appointment.

 Volunteering is another great way to help felines!
-Fill out and submit the volunteer form and ADLA’s staff will contact you with all of the exciting opportunities you have to help Outdoor Cats in Maricopa County this fall.
+Fill out and submit the volunteer form and an ADLA Volunteer will contact you with all of the exciting opportunities you have to help Outdoor Cats in Maricopa County this fall.
 We need:

-Trap, transport and aftercare volunteers to help caregivers get their cats to clinics;
+Trap, transport and aftercare volunteers to help caregivers get their cats to clinics (and volunteers who can only transport, trap or aftercare);

 It can cost ADLA more than $50 to spay one cat and our goal is to trap, neuter, return at least 2,500 outdoor cats between now and December 21st!
 Please consider a donation to help us reach our goal.